Zero to One: Summary Review & Takeaways

 Chapter Fourteen - The Founder's Paradox

-What are good quotes from From Zero to One?
+What is a good quote from From Zero to One?

 “If your goal is to never make a mistake in your life, you shouldn’t look for secrets.
 The prospect of being lonely but right—dedicating your life to something that no one else believes in—is already hard.
 The prospect of being lonely and wrong can be unbearable.”

-― Peter Thiel - Zero to One: Notes on Startups, or How to Build the Future
+― Peter Thiel - Zero to One Quotes